 “Oh.
 Uh, what do you want to do?”

 “I’m here to help you.
-Plug me into your laptop, and I can take a look at what you need to get done.”
+Plug me into your laptop, and I’ll take care of it.”

 Allen hesitated.
 He didn’t remember any mention of computer connectivity in the user manual, though he didn’t remember reading it all too thoroughly either.
 The kettle’s screen showed a big bush of lemongrass bobbing in the wind.